furfurylic/commata/CommataPrimer.md

 It is not unspecified what the pointee initially contains.

-On the other hand, const-qualifying `char_type` like our `vov_table_handler` may improve performance with possible evasion of copying character buffers, which could be discussed later.
+On the other hand, const-qualifying `char_type` like our `vov_table_handler` may improve performance with possible evasion of copying character buffers, which would be discussed later.

 A field value may be notified to the table handler object as chunked; non-final chunks are notified by `update` and the final chunk is